Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-github-scala-repo-analysis.md

 ## 1. Scala's real-world project repository data
 <p>With almost 30k commits and a history spanning over ten years, Scala is a mature programming language.
 It is a general-purpose programming language that has recently become another prominent language for data scientists.</p>
 <p>Scala is also an open source project.
 Open source projects have the advantage that their entire development histories -- who made changes, what was changed, code reviews, etc. -- publicly available. </p>
-<p>We're going to read in, clean up, and visualize the real world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
-We will find out who has had the most influence on its development and who are the experts.</p>
+<p>I'm going to read in, clean up, and visualize the real world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
+I will find out who has had the most influence on its development and who are the experts.</p>
-<p>The dataset we will use, which has been previously mined and extracted directly from GitHub, is comprised of two files:</p>
+<p>The dataset I will use, which has been previously mined and extracted directly from GitHub, is comprised of two files:</p>
 <ol>
 <li><code>pulls.csv</code> contains the basic information about the pull requests.</li>
 <li><code>pull_files.csv</code> contains the files that were modified by each pull request.</li>